Carljo32/BootCon_Setoolkit_Presentation/README.md

 ## 5. Methodology

 ### 🔧 Planning & Configuration
+  Using sudo privileges, I launched the Social-Engineer Toolkit (SET) via sudo setoolkit and configured both my Gmail account settings and the Apache server parameters         within the set.config files to support email delivery and web hosting.

 - Launched SET with `sudo setoolkit`
 - Configured Apache and Gmail settings in `set.config`
 - Enabled email delivery and web hosting capabilities

 ### ✉️ Mass Mailer Setup
+  From SET’s main menu, I selected the Mass Mailer Attack and opted for the Single Email Address option, appropriate for my isolated testing environment (though a full         mailing list can be used in real-world scenarios).
+I composed a phishing email using HTML to embed a hyperlink with the message:

 - Chose: `Mass Mailer Attack > Single Email Address`
 - Composed phishing email in HTML: